 The concept of the Reverberation Chamber (RC) was first proposed by H. A. Mendes in 1968 as a novel means for electromagnetic field strength measurements [1].
 The RC can be characterised as an electrically large shielded metallic enclosure with a metallic stirrer to change the field inside the chamber that is designed to work in an 'over-mode' condition (i.e. many modes).
 It has taken some time for the facility to gain universal acceptance, but by the 1990s, their use for performing Electromagnetic Compatibility (EMC) and Electromagnetic Interference (EMI) measurements was well established and various aspects were studied [2-11].
 An international standard on using the RC for conducting EMC testing and measurements was published in 2003 [12].
-The RC is now used for radiated emission measurements and radiated immunity tests, as well as for shielding effectiveness measurements.
+The RC is now used for radiated emission measurements.
 It was in this role that the facility was known for a long time and in part still continues to be [13, 14].
 More recently the RC has been employed for antenna measurements due to the rapid development of wireless communications.